Dragonpetcrimson/Worbit/docs/Orbit_Getting_Started.md

 - **Include diverse logs**: Logs from different components provide better analysis of relationships and root causes
 - **Organize by test ID**: Use the standard SXM-#### format for your test ID folders
-- **Review visualizations**: The timeline and component visualizations often make patterns obvious at a glance
 - **Use batch processing**: When analyzing multiple test failures, use batch processing to save time

 ---